rohan-g0re/Leetcode/Neetcode/Arrays/6_encode_&_decode_strings.md

-## SOLUTION --> ADD numbering before wordsn so that we now how many upcoming characters are the real word
+## SOLUTION --> ADD numbering before words so that we now how many upcoming characters are the real word